 Microsoft Excel is fantastic for creating charts and tables, but they can look a little dry.
 Business experts are increasingly working in data-driven environments, and they need better-looking charts to stay ahead of the crowd.
 Roambi Analytics is an exceptional app that accepts data from Excel (and other sources) and turns it into incredible-looking charts.

-PDF Expert for iPad
+PDF Expert by Readdle

 If you ever have to work with PDF documents, then this is the app to get.
 PDF Expert makes it easy to sketch over PDF documents, add notes, highlights and approve or reject design changes.
 It's another one of those areas where having the Apple Pencil makes a real difference.